DevExpress/devextreme-documentation/concepts/Common/.NET Backend Solutions/Web API Service (CRUD)/Web API Service (CRUD).md

 Web API Service apps ship with built-in Role-based Access Control (RBAC) - a part of the [Security System module](https://docs.devexpress.com/eXpressAppFramework/113366/data-security-and-safety/security-system).

-You can implement fine-grain access control for object relationships, individual objects, or columns.
+You can implement access control for object relationships, individual objects, or columns.
 For example, a user may be able to read the *Name* field, but not be able to modify *Salary*.
-Use straightforward API to check access permissions and customize UI accordingly.
+Use API to check access permissions and customize UI accordingly.
 For example, you can mask protected editors or disable menu commands.